 Kia ora koutou

-We are busy developing a new piece of modern Māori theatrical re-telling of history with songwriter, musician and beat-maker Mara TK, and theatre practitioner Tola Newbery.
+We are busy developing a new piece of modern Māori theatrical re-telling of history with award-winning songwriter, musician and beat-maker Mara TK, and acclaimed theatre practitioner Tola Newbery.

 This two person show Poropiti is a series of vignettes traversing different points in Māori history; from utopian visions of a pre-European Aotearoa, to the emergence of the Māori prophetic movements, including that of T W Ratana; to meditations on current day capitalist dystopia.
 The show incorporates physical-theatre, choreography and live music, and brings innovative theatre practitioner Tola Newbery, and the acclaimed voice and musical presence of Mara TK into challenging multi-disciplinary roles on stage; roles that evoke the surreal and avant-garde as well as deep aspects from the their own indigenous history.
 It’s a meditation on Māori history, hope and spirituality.

 “Told in movement, song, sound and theatrical lyricism, it is a beautiful surrealist duet.”
 Tama Waipara, Auckland Festival.

 Poropiti was also chosen to showcase at the Auckland Arts Festival 2017 in the RAW season.

 Mara’s physical-theatre piece called The Collective Prophet (early iteration of this show) premiered in New Zealand’s most prestigious art gallery in the nations capital at City Gallery Wellington and utilised choreographed